Could your Rent-to-Own Store Send You to Jail?

 The rental contract provides for the return of the leased property to a particular place, at a particular time, and the lessee shall fail to return the leased property to the place and within the time specified in the said rental contract, and the lessor thereafter makes written demand for the return of the leased property to the place specified in the rental contract within 48 hours from the time the written demand is delivered to the lessee, and the lessee fails to return said property to the lessor within the said 48 hour period

-In practical terms, that means that a renter who misses a payment has 48 hours from service of a written demand to return the item.
+In practical terms, that means that, under Alabama law, a renter who misses a payment may have as little as 48 hours from receipt of a written demand to return the item.
 If the customer misses that deadline, criminal intent is presumed.
 Later return of the item is generally not sufficient to disprove intent.
 The harsh nature of the law and the burden of proof being shifted to the consumer is no accident or oversight.
-The $8.5 billion rent-to-own industry lobbied for laws like this across the country.
+The rent-to-own industry has lobbied for laws like this across the country; APRO’s 2025 industry reporting states that the U.S. rent-to-own sector generates approximately $11.8 billion in annual revenue and serves millions of American households each year.

 In Alabama, the crime is a misdemeanor if the value of the item is $500 or less.
 But, if the value exceeds $500, the charge is a Class C felony.
 That means a possible prison sentence of up to 10 years and a fine of up to $15,000 for failing to return that overpriced refrigerator within 48 hours.